Do you want to grow the best tomatoes?

 Maturity is in 80 days.
 Stake or provide a trellis as needed.

-It matures in about 60 to 80 days, and produces high yields of round red fruit that resist cracking and rotting.
+It matures in about 60 to 80 days, and produces high yields of 6- to 12-ounce round red fruit that resist cracking and rotting.
 Provide support as needed.

 This bushy determinate plant matures in 80 to 90 days.

-It’s got the classic sweet/tart taste of the best tomato you’ve ever had, and is crack and disease resistant.
+It’s got the classic sweet and tart taste of the best tomato you’ve ever had, and is crack and disease resistant.
+The VR denotes that it is resistant to Verticillium wilt.

-Equally good fresh and canned, this is a great all-purpose choice.
+Equally good fresh or canned, this is a great all-purpose choice.
 Stake or cage as required.

 This is an indeterminate, disease-resistant variety that’s very easy to grow and matures in about 75 to 80 days.